Karpantra/therealestatejungle/README.md

-All Right reserved to JANGALA SAS.
+All Rights reserved to JANGALA SAS.